 Nagstamon is released under the GPLv2 and free to use and modify.

 Nagstamon is written in Python 3 and uses the Qt 5 GUI toolkit which makes it very portable.
-It has been tested successfully on latest Ubuntu, Debian, Windows, NetBSD, OpenBSD, FreeBSD and MacOS.
+It has been tested successfully on latest Ubuntu, Debian, Fedora, Windows, NetBSD, OpenBSD, FreeBSD and macOS.

-It works with GNOME, KDE, Windows and MacOS desktop.
+It works at least with GNOME, KDE, Windows and macOS desktop.

 Successfully tested monitors include: